Big Pigeon in Southwest Iowa

 • Japan - Japanese Empire

-• Germany - the Third Reich
+• Germany - the German Reich

 • England - Great Britain

-About commonwealths and empires during WWlI:
+About WWII-era empires, colonies, dominions and commonwealths during WWlI:

 • The Philippine Islands were a US commonwealth, scheduled for independence in 1946.

-Sources for Big Pigeon's WWII: US > WWII Overview webpage:
+::::::::::::::::::::::::::::::::::::: Sources for Big Pigeon's WWII US > WWII Overview webpage ::::::::::::::::::::::::::::::::::::

-• The Proposed Division of Eurasia map, https://en.wikipedia.org/wiki/Axis_powers_negotiations_on_the_division_of_Asia.
+• • The Proposed Division of Eurasia map: https://en.wikipedia.org/wiki/Axis_powers_negotiations_on_the_division_of_Asia.

 Proudly powered by Weebly